Hands-on Gear Review

 The style of the Patagonia Primo Down is decidedly neutral, and we found that to be a good thing.
 It comes in solid, bright-but-not-obnoxious colors, fits close and long, and stays clean in use.
 In this way, it is very similar, yet somehow more confidence-inspiring than the Spyder Sentinel.

 The Primo Down is the second-most expensive jacket in our test.
 It's suggested retail price is well more than twice that of budget benchmark The North Face Vortex Triclimate.
 However, the down insulation will hold close to new insulating performance for decades.
 All of the synthetic jackets in our test will lose much of their loft in a few years of routine use.
 Per year of useful service, provided the style stays relevant and the seams intact, the Patagonia Primo Down will cost far less than any other jacket in the test.

-Our women’s ski jacket test found the female version of the Patagonia Primo Down to be their Editor’s Choice as well.
+Our women's ski jacket test found the Patagonia Primo Down Jacket - Women's to be their Editor's Choice as well.

 — Jediah Porter